Innathe Chintha Vishayam

 Innathe Chinthavishayam is a 2008 Indian Malayalam-language family drama film written and directed by Satyan Anthikad.
-The film, produced by Antony Perumbavoor through Aashirvad Cinemas, stars Mohanlal and Meera Jasmine.
-The film's score and songs were composed by Ilayaraja.
-The film is based on the scenario of increased divorces in modern-day Kerala middle class society.
+The film, produced by Antony Perumbavoor through Aashirvad Cinemas, stars Mohanlal, Meera Jasmine, Sukanya, Mohini, Innocent and Muthumani.
+The film's score and songs were composed by Ilaiyaraaja.
+The film addresses the increasing divorce rate within modern-day middle-class society in Kerala.
 The film was released on 12 April 2008.

 Plot

 Dr. Muralikrishnan, a successful city dentist, leads a double life as a womanizer and conceals his affairs from his wife, Treesa, by labeling female contacts under male names in his phone.
 When Treesa discovers the deception and confronts Murali, he leaves both her and their daughter, Lakshmi.
 Treesa then becomes a driving instructor to support herself.
-Meanwhile, Treesa punishes Ranjan Philip, a womanizer who continuously follows and disturbs her by stripping naked in a street, taking away his dress and keeping it in his car.
-Peethambaran and his wife Premila with their lovely children Malavika and Madhavan are leading a good life.
-But due to the increased possessiveness of Premila, Peethambaran returns home from the Gulf, throwing away his good job and starts escorting his wife all along.
-He even develops inferiority complex which further complicates things for Premila, ultimately resulting in continuous fights and separation.
-Rehna is not able to continue with her lawyer profession due to the orthodox attitude of her husband Noushad and his family.
-She walks out of his life and starts working independently.
+Meanwhile, Treesa punishes Ranjan Philip, a womanizer who continually harasses her, by forcing him to strip naked in the street, taking away his clothes, and locking them in his car.
+Peethambaran and his wife, Premila, lead a comfortable life with their children, Malavika and Madhavan.
+However, due to Premila's extreme possessiveness, Peethambaran quits his lucrative job in the Gulf and returns home to constantly escort her.
+He develops an inferiority complex, leading to frequent arguments and their eventual separation.
+Rehna, a lawyer, is forbidden from practicing her profession by her orthodox husband, Noushad, and his family.
+She leaves him and begins working independently.